Liverpool could face Chelsea while Rooney lines up potential Man Utd reunion in FA Cup fifth-round draw | Goal.com

 The lowest-ranked team who will definitely be playing are League One play-off chasers Portsmouth, who have been rewarded with a clash against either the Cherries or the Gunners following their 4-2 triumph over Barnsley.

-Elsewhere, second tier leaders West Bromwich Albion will look to back up their win over Premier League side West Ham United with a home clash against either Newcastle United or Oxford United.
+Elsewhere, second tier leaders West Brom will look to back up their win over Premier League side West Ham United with a home clash against either Newcastle or Oxford United.

 Meanwhile, Sheffield United will make the trip to either Reading or Cardiff City, while Leicester have been handed a Midlands derby with either Coventry City or Birmingham City.